mtngrown/mtngrown.github.io/source/2015/01/18/operation-starlite-vietnam-1965-1975.html.markdown

 ##### A. Designation Segment

+Second Search and Destroy, targeting 4119.
+All ground units assigned.

 ##### B. Support Declaration Segment

+All cruiser and air points are assigned.

 ##### C. Movement Segment

 ##### E. Combat Segment

 ##### F. Retreat Segment

+VC 1st Reg. retreats to 5019, expending 4 MPs.

 ##### G. Pursuit Segment

+HQ and artillery cannot pursue as they have no innate pursuit allowance.

 ##### H. Interdiction Removal Segment